It’s the basis of everything–education, career, and life itself.

-Tratak has nothing to do with meditation, dear.
-Nothing.
-Hell, there’s a world of difference between meditation and concentration.
+In fact, there’s a hell of a difference between meditation and concentration.

-Concentration is a method to fix the awareness at a certain point.
-When you’re concentrating, you’re aware of that point, and everything else fades (remember the Mahabharat incident when Arjun said to Guru ‘Dron’ that he could saw the eye of the bird and nothing else?)
-That’s concentration!
+Concentration is a method to fix your awareness at a certain point.
+When you are concentrating, you are aware of that point only.
+Remember the incident in ‘Mahabharat’ when Arjun said to Guru Dronacharaya that he could saw the eye of the bird and nothing else?

 So, What’s Meditation Then?